vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 ## Supported Installation Environments

-The current builds of vSphere Integrated Containers only run on Linux OS systems.
-The vSphere Integrated Containers repository includes a preconfigured  Vagrant Ubuntu VM, DevBox, in which you can build the binaries and run the `vic-machine` utility to deploy virtual container hosts.
-For information about how to set up DevBox, see [Use the Vagrant DevBox VM to Build the vSphere Integrated Containers Binaries](set_up_devbox.md).
+The current builds of vSphere Integrated Containers run on Linux OS, Windows, and Mac OS systems.

 ## Supported vSphere Configurations

 You can install vSphere Integrated Containers in the following vSphere setups:

-* Standalone ESXi 6.0 or 5.5 host that is not managed by a vCenter Server instance.
+* Standalone ESXi 6.0 host that is not managed by a vCenter Server instance.
 * vCenter Server 6.0, managing one or more standalone ESXi 6.0 hosts.
 * vCenter Server 6.0, managing a cluster of ESXi 6.0 hosts, with DRS enabled.